The Benefits of Regular, Consistent Therapy Over Time

 Many people understandably begin therapy during a crisis.
 But what research — and my lived experience — shows is that therapy is just as important (if not more so) when life feels stable.

 Regular therapy can be a form of emotional maintenance — preventing things from escalating in the first place.
+Calmer periods are often when we can do the most profound work: unpacking patterns, building self-awareness, and developing resilience (Sturmey, Noller, & Karantzas, 2012).

 3. Real-Life Integration Requires Real-Time Support

 Sometimes clients tell me they want more space between sessions to process.
-While space and reflection are essential, integration also happens in the context of supportive, ongoing relationship.
+While space and reflection are essential, integration also happens in the context of a supportive, ongoing relationship.

 Weekly or bi-weekly therapy allows us to track how things are unfolding as they happen — not weeks later when the moment has passed.
+This responsiveness can make a significant difference in how deeply and effectively we work through patterns as they emerge in real time.

 4. Short-Term Cost, Long-Term Value